souktha/souktha.github.io/misc/repartition-boneblk/index.rst

 .. $Author$

 I bought the Beaglebone Black Rev C nearly two years ago.
-When I received it, I powered it up and saw that everything appeared to be functional, put it back in the box and never had the change to work with it again until now.
+When I received it, I powered it up and saw that everything appeared to be functional, put it back in the box and never had the chance to work with it again until now.
 It looks like it was preloaded with Debian (I am not sure).
 There must have been a lot of updates ever since.